codewithdani/Chuck-Norris-Jokes/README.md

 - **User Authentication**: Users can sign up, sign in, sign in using Google Authentication and log out.
 Each user has their own list of jokes.
 - **Database Storage**: Jokes are stored in a SQLite database.
 - **Responsive Design**: The web application is responsive and works well on different devices.
+- **Share Jokes to Twitter**: Users can share their favorite jokes to Twitter directly from the application.

 ## Installation